Retinal Vein Occlusion

 Macular pigmentary changes are due to long standing edema.

-Signs of ischemia such as neovascularization, severe hemorrhages, cotton wool spots, collateral vessels, and venous beadings documented.
+Signs of ischemia such as neovascularization (on the optic disc or/and elsewhere), severe hemorrhages, cotton wool spots, collateral vessels, and venous beadings documented.

 Presence of Vitreous or pre-retinal hemorrhage documented as well.

-Fundus images are essential for documenting the severity of Dilated and tortuous retinal veins with attenuation of the retinal artery along with intraretinal and flamed shaped hemorrhages and presence of cotton wool spots, optic disc edema, retinal vascular changes (beading or ischemic changes), neovascularization of the disc, or/and elsewhere; pre-retinal or vitreous hemorrhages, and it can be used for follow up after treatment or the natural course of the disease to document improvement or worsening .
+Fundus images are essential for documenting the severity of retinal vein occlusion which will show dilated and tortuous retinal veins with attenuation of the retinal artery along with intraretinal and flamed shaped hemorrhages and presence of cotton wool spots, optic disc edema, retinal vascular changes (beading or ischemic changes), neovascularization of the disc, or/and elsewhere; pre-retinal or vitreous hemorrhages, and it can be used for follow up after treatment or the natural course of the disease to document improvement or worsening .

 Optical Coherence Tomography (OCT)